visit-dav/visit/src/doc/using_visit/WorkingWithFiles/Supported_File_Types.rst

 File extensions
 ~~~~~~~~~~~~~~~

-VisIt_ uses file extension matching to decide which database reader plugin should be used to open a particular file.
+VisIt_ uses file extension matching to decide which database reader plug-in should be used to open a particular file.
-Each database reader plugin has a set of file extensions that are used to match a filename to it.
+Each database reader plug-in has a set of file extensions that are used to match a filename to it.
-When a file's extension matches (case sensitive except on MS Windows) that of a certain plugin, VisIt_ attempts to load the file with that plugin.
+When a file's extension matches (case sensitive except on MS Windows) that of a certain plug-in, VisIt_ attempts to load the file with that plug-in.
-If the plugin cannot load the file, then VisIt_ attempts to open the file with the next plugin that matches the extension.
+If the plug-in cannot load the file, then VisIt_ attempts to open the file with the next plug-in that matches the extension.

-If you have a file with a common extension like ``.hdf5`` or ``.h5``, there can be *many* VisIt plugins that match those extensions.
+If you have a file with a common extension like ``.hdf5`` or ``.h5``, there can be *many* VisIt plug-ins that match those extensions.
-VisIt_ will use the *first* plugin it tries that appears to successfully open the file.
+VisIt_ will use the *first* plug-in it tries that appears to successfully open the file.
-Sometimes, the first plugin that can read the file isn't the one you really wanted.
+Sometimes, the first plug-in that can read the file isn't the one you really wanted.
-In that case, your options are to explicitly select the plugin or to add it to the list of *preferred* plugins.
+In that case, your options are to explicitly select the plug-in or to add it to the list of *preferred* plug-ins.

-To explicitly select the plugin, use **File --> Open file...** and select the plugin you want from the **Open file as type** pull down list.
+To explicitly select the plug-in, use **File --> Open file...** and select the plug-in you want from the **Open file as type** pull down list.
-To add a plugin to the list of *Preferred Database Plugins*, go to **Options --> Plugin Manager...** and then the **Databases** tab.
+To add a plug-in to the list of *Preferred Database Plugins*, go to **Options --> Plugin Manager...** and then the **Databases** tab.
-Select the plugin from the list on the left and then hit the **Add to preferred list** button.
+Select the plug-in from the list on the left and then hit the **Add to preferred list** button.
 Be sure to go to **Options --> Save settings...** if you want your selections to persist across VisIt_ sessions.
-If VisIt_ finds it is unable to open a file either because there are no plugins matching the extension or all the matching plugins failed to open the file, it will begin trying preferred plugins in the order from *top* to *bottom* of the list.
+If VisIt_ finds it is unable to open a file either because there are no plug-ins matching the extension or all the matching plug-ins failed to open the file, it will begin trying preferred plug-ins in the order from *top* to *bottom* of the list.

-VisIt_ also supports the ``-fallback_format`` command-line option.
+VisIt_ also supports the ``-fallback_format`` command line option.
-This option adds the specified plugin to the list of preferred plugins.
+This option adds the specified plug-in to the list of preferred plug-ins.
-For example, ``-fallback_format VTK`` adds the VTK plugin to the list of preferred plugins.
+For example, ``-fallback_format VTK`` adds the VTK plug-in to the list of preferred plug-ins.
-More than one ``-fallback_format`` option can be specified on the command-line and earlier encountered options take precedence over later ones.
+More than one ``-fallback_format`` option can be specified on the command line and earlier encountered options take precedence over later ones.

-Finally, you can also specify the plugin to use to open a file as part of the ``-o`` command-line option.
+Finally, you can also specify the plug-in to use to open a file as part of the ``-o`` command line option.
-For example, to open the file ``foobar.gorfo`` as a Silo file, you can specify ``-o foobar.gorfo,Silo_1.0`` on the command-line when starting VisIt_.
+For example, to open the file ``foobar.gorfo`` as a Silo file, you can specify ``-o foobar.gorfo,Silo_1.0`` on the command line when starting VisIt_.
-Note this feature of the ``-o`` option *requires* the plugin name (in correct case) followed by an underscore (``_``) and then its version number which is almost always ``1.0``.
+Note this feature of the ``-o`` option *requires* the plug-in name (in correct case) followed by an underscore (``_``) and then its version number which is almost always ``1.0``.
-If you want to see the plugin name options as well as their version numbers, go to **Options --> Plugin Manager...** and then the **Databases** tab.
+If you want to see the plug-in name options as well as their version numbers, go to **Options --> Plugin Manager...** and then the **Databases** tab.
-Adding plugins to the list of *Preferred Database Plugins* will display their names and version numbers.
+Adding plug-ins to the list of *Preferred Database Plugins* will display their names and version numbers.

 Example Data Files
 ~~~~~~~~~~~~~~~~~~